 Today in Aviation, the Boeing Company completed the purchase of Canadian aircraft manufacturer de Havilland Canada in 1986.
 De Havilland Canada (DHC) was established in 1928 as a subsidiary of the then-eight-year-old British manufacturer of the same name.
 DHC would eventually be incorporated into the Bombardier group of companies 64 years later.

 The company’s Dash 8-400 is currently considered the most productive turboprop on the market.
 The type is known as the “network builder” due to its short take-off and landing capabilities and efficient regional operations.

 Building for the Canadian Market

 In 1874, the Canadian government purchased the planemaker and invested a large amount of money.
 But DHC continued to lose money and announced they would be privatizing the company.
-It was later revealed that it would be selling its product range and aircraft factories to Boeing for US$130m.
+It was later revealed that it would sell its product range and aircraft factories to Boeing for US$130m.

 The Seattle-based manufacturer announced they would make significant investments in de Havilland.
 This would allow for ongoing product development and modernization of its manufacturing facilities.
-Boeing also gave guarantees to the Canadian government that they would not end the production of any models from the portfolio.
+Boeing also guaranteed the Canadian government that they would not end the production of any models from the portfolio.

 Profits that Boeing had hoped would be generated from DHC failed to materialize.
-In July 1990, Boeing announced that they would again put the company up for sale.
+In July 1990, Boeing announced they would again put the company up for sale.
 In 1991, Montreal-based Bombardier Aerospace announced they would purchase DHC for US$260m.
-Bombardier would complete the purchase the next year.
+Bombardier would complete the purchase the following year.